Skip to main content

 The Web SDK is currently in alpha.
 APIs and behavior may change between releases.

 Who is this for?
-Web developers adding analytics to game websites, landing pages, or web apps.
+Web developers building web games, marketing sites, or SPAs who need explicit event tracking, user identity, or SPA support.
 Works with any framework (React, Next.js, Svelte, vanilla JS).

-The Immutable Web SDK is a typed package for tracking player behavior on websites and web games.
-Session lifecycle (session_start, session_end) and attribution (UTM parameters, click IDs, referrer) are handled automatically.
-Page views are tracked by calling page() on each route change, and in-game moments like progressions, purchases, and sign-ups are triggered by your code when they happen.
+The Immutable Web SDK is a typed package for tracking player behavior as part of the Immutable attribution system.
+UTM parameters, click IDs, and referrer data are captured automatically, connecting ad campaigns to the players they drove.
+Session lifecycle (session_start, session_end) is handled automatically.
+Page views are tracked by calling page() on each route change, and in-game moments like progressions, purchases, and sign-ups are triggered by your code.
+All events flow to the same pipeline as the Tracking Pixel, Unity SDK, and REST API.

 What You Need